bbauska/HTML5-webdev/html-basics.md

 **5. Open Graph tags:**

-Open Graph (OG) tags are placed in the `<head>` section of a page and allow any webpage to become a rich object in social networks.
+Open Graph (OG) tags are placed in the &lt;head&gt; section of a page and allow any webpage to become a rich object in social networks.
 OG tags let you control how the information about your page is represented when shared via social channels.
 This possibility may help you enhance the performance of your links on social media, thus driving more click-throughs and increasing conversions.
 In HTML, it can look like this:

 ```html
 <meta name="og:title" property="og:title" content="Your Open Graph Title Goes Here">